 Once you're armed with your programmed channels and your frequency list, you're ready for a completely new experience of racing.
 Be prepared to spend a lot of time poking your friends to tell them about the latest bit of behind-the-scenes drama.
 You've always known there were a lot of secrets at the racetrack -- and now you'll be in on them.

-To learn more about stock car racing and related topics, visit the links on the next page.
+To learn more about stock car racing and related topics, visit the links below.